Home > City Guides > Most Affordable Places to Live in New York in 2026

 skyline of New York at sunset

-Moving to New York?
-The Empire State frequently ranks among the top five most expensive states in the U.S., with the average house price in New York around $420,000 and average monthly rent about $1,300.
+Considering living in New York?
+The Empire State frequently ranks among the top five most expensive states in the U.S., with the average house price in New York around $500,000 and average monthly rent about $2,700.
 But if you’re willing to live outside of New York City, it’s easier to find budget-friendly living!
-Check out these nine most affordable places to live in upstate New York.
+Check out these nine most affordable places to live in Upstate New York.

 Albany